deepaksingh0057/zabbix/README.md

 - `ack <alarm_id>` — mark an alarm as acknowledged.
 - `resolve <alarm_id>` — mark an alarm as resolved.
 - `check-connection --server-url <url> [--api-token TOKEN | --user USER --password PASS]` — verify you can reach the Zabbix JSON-RPC API (and optionally log in).
+- `serve [--host HOST] [--port PORT]` — launch a simple web UI with a connection form and charts that visualize the local state.
 - `summary` — show present alarms, acknowledged/unacknowledged breakdown, resolved alarms, and host inventory (including SNMP vs. agent and deleted hosts).

 ## Connecting to a Zabbix server